BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

 **Note that all keys and values in the configuration file(s) are case sensitive.
 That means all [keyboard shortcuts](#list-of-keyboard-bindings) must only contain capital letters, numbers and/or underscores**

 ### Sections in configuration file
-- `startup`: You can disable OXRMC features by setting the corresponding key to 0:
+- `startup`: You can modify oxrmc's behaviour on application start, e.g. disable a specific feature by setting the corresponding key to 0.
-  - `enabled`: you can disable all functionality for a single application or globally by modifying default or application specific config file respectively.
+  - `enabled`: you can disable all functionality globally or for a single application.
 Note that you cannot enable a single application if oxrmc is disabled globally in the default config file.
 Modifiying this setting requires an applcation restart.
   - `physical_enabled`: initialization of physical tracker (motion controller or vive tracker) on startup can be skipped (e.g. if you're using a virtual tracker).
 Modifiying this setting requires an application restart.
-  - `overlay_enabled`: can be used to omit intitialization of the graphical overlay (for example if it's not required beacuse of using a physical tracker or if the position of the center of rotation is successfully setup and `use_cor_pos` = 1 is used).
+  - `overlay_enabled`: enable intitialization of the graphical overlay (for example if it's not required beacuse of using a physical tracker or if the position of the center of rotation is successfully setup and `use_cor_pos` = 1 is used).
 Changing this value requires the VR session to be restarted.
   - `physical_early_init`: initialize physical tracker as soon instead of as late as possible.
 May be required in native OpenXR games / sims that do not support motion controllers input (e.g. iRacing).
-May avoid conflicts with other open xr layers (e.g. eye tracking in OpenXR toolkit)
+May avoid conflicts with other open xr layers (e.g. eye tracking in OpenXR toolkit).
+Modifiying this setting requires an applcation restart.
-  - `upside_down`: turns in-game coordinate system upside down by rotating it 180 degrees around the 'forward' axis.
-Necessary for correct orientation of virtual tracker in some games (e.g. iRacing)
+  - `upside_down`: turn in-game coordinate system upside down by rotating it 180 degrees around the 'forward' axis.
+Necessary for correct orientation of virtual tracker and motion compensation in some games (e.g. iRacing).
+Changing this value requires the VR session to be restarted.
+  - `activate`: automatically activate motion compensation on application start and configuration reload.
+  - `activate_delay`: delay auto-activation by specified number of seconds.
+The required time for successful activation may vary, depending on application and tracker type used.
+  - `activate_countdown_`: enable audible countdown for the last 10 seconds before auto-activation.
+This is supposed to allow getting to neutral postion and timely centering of in-game view.
 - `tracker`: The following tracker `type` keys are available:
   - `controller`: use either the left or the right motion controller as reference tracker.
 Valid options for the key `side` are `left` and `right` (**Note that changing the side or switching between motion controller and vive tracker requires a restart of the vr session**)
   - `vive`: use a vive tracker as reference for motion compensation.
 The key `side` has to match the role assigned to the tracker.
 Valid options for that are: